-For years, our non-profit venture Hack The Planet has been committed to making the world a little bit better.
+For years, our tech for good venture Hack The Planet has been committed to making the world a little bit better.
 By making smart use of technology, Hack The Planet strives for pragmatic solutions to humanitarian problems.
 This also applies to the development of an affordable medical instrument that can be used in low- and middle-income countries, for which two biomedical engineers from TU Delft approached us.

 The instrument in question: a video laryngoscope.
 This mobile, relatively small device consists of a tube with a camera, which is inserted through the patient's mouth, allowing the doctor to view the larynx and trachea on a screen.
 Where the doctor looks directly into the patient's mouth with a normal laryngoscope, a video laryngoscope allows a greater distance to the patient.
 The demand for video laryngoscopes has risen sharply since the corona crisis.
 In addition, intubation via a video laryngoscope is safer for the patient.
 However, a video laryngoscope is more expensive.
 Far too expensive for low- and middle-income countries, such as Kenya and India.
 Places where these tools are most needed.